Geoalert/mapflow-docs-en/source/faq.rst

 **Can I upload my own images for processing?**

-    Yes, but only when using the `Geoalert API <https://ru.docs.mapflow.ai/api/processing_api.html>`_ or `plugin Mapflow for QGIS <api/qgis_mapflow>`_.
+    Yes, but only when using the :doc:`Geoalert API </api/processing_api>` or :doc:`plugin Mapflow for QGIS <api/qgis_mapflow>`.
 It is planned to add this functionality to Mapflow Web in the next releases.

 **Can I buy satellite imagery from you?**